quanterall/HaskellMaterials/basics/04-type-classes.md

 identity :: a -> a
 ```

-It is obviously generic over `a` because anything can be passed to it and it'll be returned.
-The
+It is generic over `a` because anything can be passed to it and it'll be returned.
+The merits of
-merits of this function become clear when working with code so I won't stress how useful it is, but
+this function become clear when working with code so I won't stress how useful it is, but I'll try
-I'll try to explain why this function is the backbone of type variables coupled with constraints.
+to explain why this function is the backbone of type variables coupled with constraints.

 What are the possible implementations of `identity`?
 Well, we don't have access to `IO` so we can
 discount everything that has to do with effectful things.
 We have the value of type `a`, meaning it